olwmc/olwmc/README.md

 ### About me

 Hey there!
-My name is Oliver (he/him) and I'm a Computer Science student at URI.
-I'm 19 and I love low-level programming, math, and all things parsing.
-This page hosts my personal and school projects.
+My name is Oliver (he/him).
+I'm 19 and studying computer science.

 [Linkedin](https://www.linkedin.com/in/oliver-mclaughlin-35689219a/)